Updated: Aug 17, 2022

 Your website is your law firm's calling card.
 However, as with any calling card, someone has to see it before they can call you.
 Likewise, just because your law firm has a website doesn't mean potential clients can immediately see it.

-When someone searches for an "employment lawyer", they'll be met with a list of pages from law firms who deal with labor laws.
+When someone searches for an "employment lawyer", they'll be met with a list of pages from law firms that deal with labor laws.
 If they find your law firm's pages in the search results, there's a chance that they might hire you for their legal concerns.

 Remember: You increase your chances of catching a searcher's attention by ranking on the first page.
 The more buried you are in the search results, the fewer the people who are going to see your pages.